llnek/flux/README.md

 ### Ternary (If)

-The `ternary` *Activity* is the standard if-then-else control construct.
+The `decision` *Activity* is the standard if-then-else control construct.

 ```clojure
 (ns demo.app